Skip to main content

 Workplace Accident Causes

-Workplace accidents are a unfortunately a daily occurrence, and numerous work site hazards may play a role in worker injuries sustained in Ohio and across the country.
+Workplace accidents are unfortunately a daily occurrence, and numerous work site hazards may play a role in worker injuries sustained in Ohio and across the country.
 The Occupational Safety and Health Administration (OSHA) has set forth regulations for employers, encouraging safe work practices and safe work environments.

 However, all too often, companies and management are negligent and fail to provide workers with a safe workplace.
 Supervisors and foremen can be too lax about workplace safety and fail to train workers about the hazards of jobs in certain industries.
 Worker fatigue is also a common culprit in workplace accidents, when overtime and long hours add up.